IevgeniiaAbdulina/Project-Management-App/README.md

 - Sass

 ## Backend

-- [!]
-You NO need to deploy the backend yourself to demonstrate the working application.

 Use https://github.com/rolling-scopes-school/final-task-backend as a backend.
 There is a description of the steps to get started, as well as a list of available requests in the repository.